Spacious 3-Room Design Apartment in Pankow

 Parks in Prenzlauer Berg

 The Mauerpark is the most famous park.
 It is located at the border of Prenzlauer Berg and Wedding.
 In GDR times the Wall stood here.
 After the opening of the border the area became a public green area.
 Today the combination of flea market, karaoke and picnic at the weekend attracts many visitors.
 Further east is the extensive Volkspark Prenzlauer Berg, which is less crowded and more inviting for relaxation.
-Closer to the centre is Ernst-Thälmann-Park, an "inhabited park" with prefabricated buildings, playgrounds and an artificial lake.
-The Zeiss Großplanetarium, worth seeing, is also part of the park.
+Closer to the centre is Ernst-Thälmann-Park, with prefabricated buildings, playgrounds and an artificial lake.
+The Zeiss Großplanetarium is worth seeing, as it is also part of the park.

 Culture and leisure in Prenzlauer Berg.